andremann/SKG-IF/docs/source/organisations.rst

 Properties
 ==========
-This section is to describe the metadata fields for the Organisations.
+This section is to describe the metadata fields for the **Organisations**.

 Local identifier
 ----